Heisenberg spin networks for realizing quantum battery with the aid of Dzyaloshinskii Moriya interaction: Model and Performance Metrics for Quantum Battery

-where $\omega_0$ is the uniform Larmor frequency and $\sigma_i^z$ is the Pauli-$z$ operator on the $i^{\mathrm{th}}$ spin.
-This describes a uniform magnetic field along the $z$-axis, which defines the internal energy structure of the battery through Zeeman splitting \cite{aliqb}.
+where $\omega_0$ is the uniform Larmor frequency, which determines the intrinsic energy level spacing of the battery, and $\sigma_i^z$ is the Pauli-$z$ operator acting on the $i^{\mathrm{th}}$ spin.
+The eigenvalues $\pm 1$ correspond to the spin-up $\vert 0 \rangle$ and spin-down $\vert 1 \rangle$ basis states.
+This Hamiltonian is equivalent to applying a uniform magnetic field along the $z$-axis, establishing the internal energy structure of the battery via Zeeman splitting \cite{aliqb}.